nytimes/drone-gke/CONTRIBUTING.md

 ### Running `drone-gke` locally

 > :warning: Valid GCP service account credentials are required.
-See ["Creating test serivce account credentials"](#creating-test-service-account-credentials) for more details.
+See ["Creating test service account credentials"](#creating-test-service-account-credentials) for more details.

 #### Configuring [`TOKEN`](DOCS.md#secrets)

-If you created test service account credentials using ["Creating test serivce account credentials"](#creating-test-service-account-credentials), those credentials will be used by default.
+If you created test service account credentials using ["Creating test service account credentials"](#creating-test-service-account-credentials), those credentials will be used by default.

 If using service account credentials that you created manually: